You can see how it works by watching this video presenting a slightly older version of it:

 The generated buttons are typically embedded on a web page or an email, but they can also be used in other kinds of digital documents, like Word files for instance.

-Da Button Factory is useful to emphazize your calls to action (“Purchase”, “Sign up”, “Call us now”, etc.) by making them be visually appealing.
+Da Button Factory is useful to emphasize your calls to action (“Purchase”, “Sign up”, “Call us now”, etc.) by making them visually appealing.
 See some example buttons.

 The exact procedure depends of your website CMS.
 There is a video showing how to do it on Wordpress.

 The generic idea is to add the button image on your webpage (download the button from Da Button Factory and upload it back to your site), and then you follow your CMS usual way to add a link, only you select the image and not some text as the link “caption”.

 Da Button Factory cannot automatically make a clickable button image.
 The best it could do to bind a button image and a link target is to output some raw HTML code, but going so technical is not needed.
 Using the graphical interface of your CMS to add an image and “linkify” it is easier.

 The buttons you create on Da Button Factory are all yours.
 You are free to use them for any purpose, including commercial ones, without restriction.

 If you embed them on a website or app, mentioning you used Da Button Factory (via a backlink for instance) is appreciated but not mandatory.

 You cannot with Da Button Factory, but you can with ImageFu.com button maker.

 There normally isn’t one in practice.
 Let us explain.